BenGoldstein88/MidiTester/README.md

 * visit `http://localhost:8080/`

+* CLICK 'Select a File'
+* SELECT a .mid file from the 'assets' directory under 'sounds'
+* CLICK 'Load Players'.
+This will prepare the page to play the song.
+* CLICK 'Initiate Song'

+*Check the console for some information on the midi processing and player setup.

 ###PROBLEMS

-* while visiting localhost, click "test" to reveal the error in the console
-* the same error occurs if you run 'node src/midistuff/sample.js' from the command line